 Under the scenario of 2.0 meters (6.6 feet) of global sea level rise by 2100, coastal inundation would significantly shift the southern Mobile County shoreline northward and would inundate most of Dauphin Island.
 While parts of Dauphin Island are at an elevation above 2.0 meters (6.6 feet), these areas would still likely be at significant exposure to storm surge and may not survive severe storms.
 Sea level rise under this scenario would also lead to inundation of some of the lowest downtown and port waterfront areas.

 Sea level rise can permanently inundate certain coastal assets, rendering them unusable without adaptive measures.
-Mobile's critical transportation assets, as detailed in Task 1, are minimally exposed to sea level rise in the low- and mid-range scenarios of 0.30 meters (1 foot) and 0.75 meters (2.5 feet) of global sea level rise, respectively.
-In both of these scenarios, only 0 to 2% of critical assets of each mode are exposed.
-Under the high-range scenario of 2.0 meters (6.6 feet) of global sea level rise, exposure of critical assets of each mode ranges from 2.6 to 50.0%.
+With the exception of ports, Mobile's critical transportation assets, as detailed in Task 1, are minimally exposed to sea level rise in the low- and mid-range scenarios of 0.30 meters (1 foot) and 0.75 meters (2.5 feet) of global sea level rise, respectively.
+In these scenarios, only 0 to 5% of critical assets of each mode are exposed.
+Under the high-range scenario of 2.0 meters (6.6 feet) of global sea level rise, exposure of critical assets of each mode ranges from 3 to 92%.
 A summary of the inundation of critical transportation assets is provided in Table 3.

 |Sea Level Rise Scenario||Roads (miles)||Rail (miles)||Pipelines (miles)||Ports (#)||Transit Facilities||Mobile Downtown Airport (mi2)*|

 |2.0 meters by 2100||13%||20%||3%||92%||50%||3%|

 *The other highly critical airport, Mobile Regional Airport, is not inundated under any sea level rise scenarios.